GBL 297 IS Malawi: The Warm Heart of Africa (ELR) 4 S.H.

 Application and acceptance required.
 Additional travel fee is required.
-Counts toward Society or Civilization requirement, and satisfies one unit of experiential learning toward fulfillment of the Experiential Learning Requirement.
+Counts toward Society or Civilization requirement, a Teaching & Learning elective, and satisfies one unit of experiential learning toward fulfillment of the Experiential Learning Requirement.

 This Winter Term course has a required one semester-hour fall prerequisite preparatory seminar course associated with it.
 Students accepted into the Winter Term course will be automatically registered for the associated fall course.
 There is no additional cost for the prerequisite preparatory seminar course for students who are registered full-time even if the one credit creates an overload for a student's registration.